GongSakura/donot-forget/docs/shell/variable.md

 </br>

-If we would like to assign a numeric value, we need to add the `let` prefix.
+To assign a numeric value, we need to add the `let` prefix.
 ```bash showLineNumbers
 v=2*3       # without  prefix
 let v1=2*3